lbianch/flac_to_mka/README.md

 If the only artwork found is under 500 pixels wide then production will abort.
 If that artwork truly is wanted, then the `--image` parameter may be used to force the artwork to be used, which also bypasses the aspect ratio requirement.

 ### Supported Tags
+With the `--multidisc` parameter, supported tags are logically divided into three levels.
+When this mode is not used, the collection-level and "DISCNUMBER' tags merge into the disc-level.

 Supported collection-level FLAC tags:

  * ARTIST